 Well, those other functions are actually the Slow Shutter Cam App’s primary purpose.
 This app extends the capability of the iPhone’s camera to do amazing slow shutter speed effects.

 The Slow Shutter Cam eliminates the need for a DLSR if you desire to create ghost images, waterfall effects, or shots suggesting movement in your photos by adding a blur.
-It’s funny that it fitted well to our waterfall chase adventure.
+It’s funny that it fitted well with our waterfall chase adventure.

 Waterfall Effect Sample Shot